 This page is automatically generated and may contain information that is not correct, complete, up-to-date, or relevant to your search query.
 The same applies to every other page on this website.
 Please make sure to verify the information with EPFL's official sources.

-Provide the conceptual, technical and methodological understanding of measuring and evaluating the production/consumption decisions on the environmental, social and economic performance of products an
+Provide the conceptual, technical and methodological understanding for evaluating the environmental, and social performance of products and services over their life cycle.

 Learn through practice (using a Value Chain Management simulation) the key drivers of effective Value Chain Management.
 From Purchasing to Sales, through Operations and Supply Chain Management, unders